Create and use a template page

 Set up multiple homepages

-You can setup multiple homepages, directed to different user groups.
+You can setup multiple homepages for different user groups.

-Follow the instructions above to create a few template pages, and then a custom pages.
-At this point you should have a few working pages with a dedicated URL each such as "https://site_url/home_en", "https://site_url/home_fr"..
+Follow the instructions above to create a few template pages and then custom pages.
+At this point you should have a few working pages with a dedicated URL for each such as "https://site_url/home_en", "https://site_url/home_fr".

 Turn off the home module to work with the template pages.

-In this example, we will work with the 2 pages that were created the "https://site_url/home_en" and "https://site_url/home_fr" URLs.
+In this example, we will work with two pages that were created with the URLs "https://site_url/home_en" and "https://site_url/home_fr".

 • Type = Link